-Autumn: Information meeting on choices and possibilities in the second and third years: regional and thematic electives, the possibility of studying abroad and the possibility of doing an internship.
+Autumn: Informatory workshop on choices to be made in the second and the third year: regional and thematic electives, and the possibility of studying abroad, doing a minor or an internship.
 Attendance is mandatory.

 Various extra-curricular activities are offered with regard to study skills and career orientation.

 Keep an eye on the workshops and events calendar, the LU Career Service, FSW Career Service and CADS Facebook page, and announcements in Brightspace.

 You can use the POPcorner and Career Service FSW for further study and career support.

 Also check out the Career Palnning Module to find out more about steps you can take towards personal development and building up your CV.

 The Tutoring and Career Orientation programme is not assessed and no credits are awarded.
 However, attendance at the meetings is mandatory and all preparatory and in-class assignments must be executed properly.

 Brightspace is used to share information about the Tutoring and Career Orientation programme, internship vacancies, interesting events, inspiring stories, and tips and tricks on career preparation.

 For this course you need to purchase the following book; either choose the Dutch or English edition:

 Bakker, L., M. Cohen & W. Faaij (2020) Antropoloog Gezocht Amsterdam, Amsterdam University Press.